vvzhukov/Convergence-in-Affective-and-Cognitive-Sciences/README.md

 ## Script Set
 ##### Please run the following scripts sequentially

+-./main/*
+	    - Main set of files used for raw data filtering, grouping, labeling.
+     		N_F* files used to generate visualizations,  N_model* files for model construction.

 - ./Descriptive/*
 	    - Files used for data collection and initial analyzis.